salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 1. Determine whether you need to implement any of the following keys to your applications plist file:

-	* "App downloads content from the network" is required to perform a Background App Refresh periodically to [regions and messages]({{ site.baseurl }}/location/geolocation.html#plist).
+	* "App downloads content from the network" is required to perform a Background App Refresh periodically for [regions and messages]({{ site.baseurl }}/location/geolocation.html#plist).
-	* "App registers for location updates" is required if you have Proximity Services turned on in `configureSDKWithAppID` and want to [range for beacons]({{ site.baseurl }}/features/features-logging.html#plist) in the background (only for Beacon beta testers)
+	* "App registers for location updates" is required if you have Proximity Services turned on in `configureSDKWithAppID` and you want to [range for beacons]({{ site.baseurl }}/features/features-logging.html#plist) in the background (only for Beacon beta testers)
 	* "App downloads content in response to push notifications" is required if you plan on using [silent push]({{ site.baseurl }}/features/background-push.html) notifications.

 	<br/><img class="img-responsive" src="{{ site.baseurl }}/assets/background_modes_plist_entry.png" /><br/>